 - He is now looking forward to future health and mentions that “everything has run very efficiently”

 60-year-old John had suffered from a wide range of symptoms, including energy loss, bloating and an inflamed face rash which impacted his confidence.
 He also found it difficult to lose weight.
-“In December 2016, I returned from a business strip to Mongolia feeling jaded – nothing unusual about that, but it led to five months of exhaustion and very low energy levels, which to those who know me is entirely out of character,” John explains.
+“In December 2016, I returned from a business trip to Mongolia feeling jaded – nothing unusual about that, but it led to five months of exhaustion and very low energy levels, which to those who know me is entirely out of character,” John explains.

 During this time, his dip in energy affected his beloved allotment.
 By May 2017, John mentions that he largely recovered from his problematic energy levels, but found it challenging to lose or maintain his weight.
 “I struggled to get my weight down for about a year from nearly 15 stone,” John says.